 Within years we have learned it in a hard way that we cannot win every customer.
 Trying to satisfy every customer will get you burned out.
 We have learned how to focus on our target markets.
-Our long-term competencies within target markets allows us to deliver an experience what our customers expect from us.
+Our long-term competencies within target markets allow us to deliver an experience that our customers expect from us.

 We only promise what we can deliver

-These days, lot of companies still try to compete based on the price of their offering.
+These days, a lot of companies still try to compete based on the price of their offering.
 They attempt to undercut competitors by delivering a product or service that can be called satisfactory.
 That is not what we do.
-We believe this does not serve the customers’ needs in a long run.
-In reality, satisfactory products and services are just low-quality hardware, buggy software and poor support.
-In summary – customers get overall bad experience that does not serve their business needs.
+We believe this does not serve the customers’ needs in the long run.
+In reality, satisfactory products and services are just low-quality hardware, buggy software, and poor support.
+In summary – customers get the overall bad experience that does not serve their business needs.
 This comes from the laws of physics and from the realities of life.

-We live in an age when everyone expects that their problems will be dealt in a hurry.
-While not all problems can be resolved in the moment, we make sure to meet customer’s expectations about how long it will take for us to deal with their needs.
-When possible, we often over deliver.
+We live in an age when everyone expects that their problems will be dealt with in a hurry.
+While not all problems can be resolved at the moment, we make sure to meet customer’s expectations about how long it will take for us to deal with their needs.
+When possible, we often overdeliver.

-At the pre-sales stages we provide fast responses to customer quote requests.
-In a real world, project managers have their table full of projects.
+At the pre-sales stages, we provide fast responses to customer quote requests.
+In the real-world, project managers have their tables full of projects.
 Things get delayed until their urgency.
 We don’t try to overcomplicate the customers with our product specific details.
-We specify only the amount of details that are important to recognise what are the suitable products and solution scope to fit the customer budget or framework.
+We specify only the amount of details that are important to recognize what are the suitable products and solution scope to fit the customer budget or framework.

 Understand our client’s business